dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 ✅ **Identify Error Rate Overhead** → Find 15% waste from retries
 ✅ **Fine-Tuning ROI Calculator** → Justify the $1,836 fee... or kill it

 ### Why Trust This Code?
-(The Stealth Advantage)

-**I'm not a consultant selling theory.**

-I'm the Azure Architect managing 44 subscriptions and $127K/month in AI costs for a Fortune 500 bank.
-These queries aren't from Microsoft's documentation—they're from 3AM production fire drills where I had to explain to executives why our "pilot" AI project cost $50K instead of $500.
+**These queries are production-tested, not tutorial-tested.**

+Built to handle enterprise-scale infrastructure:
+- 30,000+ resources across 40+ subscriptions
+- Complex tag schemas with semantic inconsistencies
+- Multi-domain Active Directory environments
+- FinOps requirements where executives demand answers

-**The Frontline Mechanic Logic:**
+**The Reality:**

 Consultants charge $5K for an assessment that tells you "you have zombie resources."
 This pack gives you the EXACT query that finds them, costs $19, and runs in 30 seconds.

-I built these queries while debugging why our development team accidentally deployed 4 fine-tuned models and forgot about them.
-That's **$7,344/month** vanishing into dev subscriptions.
+These queries were built debugging real production incidents—like finding 4 forgotten fine-tuned models bleeding $7,344/month from dev subscriptions.
 One query found all four.
 Deleted them that day.

 **What customers are finding:**